zemtsow/zemtsow/README.md

 Yo, I’m a front-end developer, working and developing my front-end skills, and sometimes writing interesting projects and scripts in different languages...

-<a href="https://udemy-certificate.s3.amazonaws.com/pdf/UC-455b9aca-127a-42a3-bc9e-42eaa62f51bb.pdf">Certificate of completion of the course by JS</a> <br/>

 My CV <a href="https://zemtsow.github.io">Click here...</a> <br/>

 <b>[SKILLS]:</b><br/>